 We are in the midst of Black Panther mania.
 The first black superhero from the Marvel Cinematic Universe has set the world ablaze, and it’s currently shattering box office records while dazzling audiences and critics alike.
 Still, Black Panther isn’t the only black superhero capturing our imaginations.
-Marvel’s Luke Cage is set to have its sophomore season debut on Netflix sometime this year, and there have certainly been black superheroes in the past including Wesley Snipes’ iconic Blade.
+Marvel’s Luke Cage is set to have its sophomore season debut on Netflix very soon, and there have certainly been black superheroes in the past including Wesley Snipes’ iconic Blade.

 With so much buzz around Black Panther, could a Luke Cage or even a Blade crossover be possible?
 Black Panther director Ryan Coogler revealed what he thinks.